FightM9/CalorieCalculator/readme.md

 # Calorie Calculator

-A vanilla JavaScript app to calculate how many calories you need to eat per day to maintain/lose weight Try out now on 👉🏼 https://fightm9.github.io/calorie-calculator/
+A vanilla JavaScript app to calculate how many calories you need to eat per day to maintain/lose weight.
+Try out now on 👉🏼 https://fightm9.github.io/calorie-calculator/

 # 🥕 Simple Calorie Calculator